-If you’ve been victimized by an insurance entity, you deserve your money back
+If you’ve been harmed by an insurance entity, you deserve your money back

 The insurance commissioner can hold an insurance company or producer accountable if they violate the law by suspending their insurance license or issuing a fine.
 But if your company overcharges you or wrongfully takes your premium, we cannot make them give you your money back.

-Senate Bill 5331 corrects this and allows us to order a company that violates the law to pay restitution to their victims.
+Substitute Senate Bill 5331 would correct this and allow us to order a company that violates the law to pay restitution to their victims.

 • When an insurance company uses rates that are not approved, we don’t have a way to make them pay you back what you’ve overpaid.